search

 • St. Mary Major Basilica

-• Basilica of the Holy Cross in Jerusalem
+• Basilica of the Holy Cross of Jerusalem

-• San Sebastiano fuori le mura (Basilica of St. Sebastian)
+• San Sebastiano fuori le mura (St. Sebastian’s Basilica)

-This route of over 20 km is a spiritual undertaking where pilgrims move from church to church to pray, meditate, and participate in religious ceremonies.
+This over 20 km journey is a spiritual undertaking where pilgrims move from church to church to pray, meditate, and participate in religious ceremonies.
 This pilgrimage can be done in one day or over several days, and it is a profound way to experience the spiritual essence of Rome.

-3. Pilgrimage of the path of the holy martyrs
+3. Pilgrimage of the Way of the Holy Martyrs

-Rome is known for being the resting place of many holy martyrs of Christianity.
-For the 2025 Jubilee, pilgrims have the opportunity to follow in the footsteps of these saints through several pilgrimage sites dedicated to their memory.
-Here are a few places to visit to honor the Christian martyrs:
+Rome is known for being the resting place of numerous Christian saints and martyrs.
+For the Jubilee 2025, pilgrims have the opportunity to follow the footsteps of these saints through various pilgrimage sites dedicated to their memory.
+Here are some places to visit to honor Christian martyrs:

 The Catacombs of Rome

-The Catacombs of Rome are underground cemeteries where many early Christians, including martyrs, were buried.
-The most famous are the Catacombs of St. Callixtus, the Catacombs of St. Sebastian, and the Catacombs of Priscilla.
+The Catacombs of Rome are underground cemeteries where numerous early Christians, including martyrs, were buried.
+The most famous are the Catacombs of Saint Callixtus, the Catacombs of Saint Sebastian, and the Catacombs of Priscilla.
 Pilgrims can visit these sites to pray and reflect on the sacrifice of the early Christians.

 The Colosseum

-While the Colosseum is generally known as a historical and tourist site, it also holds great spiritual importance for Catholics.
+Although the Colosseum is generally known as a historical and tourist site, it also holds great spiritual significance for Catholics.
 It is here that many Christians were martyred during the persecutions of the Roman Empire.
-During the Jubilee, special celebrations are often held at the Colosseum, including the Way of the Cross on Good Friday, presided over by the Pope.
+During the Jubilee, special celebrations are often held at the Colosseum, including the Stations of the Cross on Good Friday, presided over by the Pope.

 4. Pilgrimage to the Shrine of Divine Love

-The pilgrimage to this shrine is often done on foot, at night, with groups of pilgrims leaving Rome in prayer.
-This shrine is particularly known for the miracles attributed to the Virgin and for the many graces obtained by pilgrims who come here.
-Special Masses and prayers will be organized there during the Jubilee.
+The pilgrimage to this shrine often takes place on foot at night, with groups of pilgrims departing from Rome in prayer.
+This shrine is particularly known for the miracles attributed to the Virgin and for the numerous graces obtained by pilgrims who come here.
+Special masses and prayers will be held there during the Jubilee.

-5. Pilgrimage of the path of St. Francis of Assisi
+5. Pilgrimage of the Way of Saint Francis of Assisi

-For those who wish to extend their pilgrimage beyond Rome, an excellent option is to follow the path of St. Francis of Assisi, one of the most revered saints of Italy.
-This pilgrimage follows in the footsteps of St. Francis through magnificent landscapes, medieval towns, and spiritual sanctuaries.
+For those who wish to extend their pilgrimage beyond Rome, an excellent option is to follow the way of Saint Francis of Assisi, one of the most venerated saints in Italy.
+This pilgrimage follows the footsteps of Saint Francis through magnificent landscapes, medieval towns, and spiritual sanctuaries.

-The path often begins in Assisi, the birthplace of St. Francis, where pilgrims can visit the Basilica of St. Francis, the saint's resting place.
-The pilgrimage then continues to La Verna, where St. Francis received the stigmata, and then to Greccio, where he created the first living nativity scene.
-This pilgrimage is a unique spiritual experience that combines nature, simplicity, and faith.
+The journey often begins in Assisi, the birthplace of Saint Francis, where pilgrims can visit the Basilica of Saint Francis, the saint’s resting place.
+The pilgrimage then continues to La Verna, where Saint Francis received the stigmata, and then to Greccio, where he created the first living nativity scene.
+This pilgrimage is a unique spiritual experience that connects nature, simplicity, and faith.

 In addition to traditional pilgrimages, many contemporary itineraries are offered to pilgrims wishing to participate in the Jubilee.
-Thanks to technological innovations, such as mobile applications, interactive maps and digital guides, pilgrims can organize their trip to Rome more easily than ever before.
+Thanks to technological innovations, such as mobile applications, interactive maps, and digital guides, pilgrims can organize their journey to Rome more easily than ever before.

-Special transport services will be in place to facilitate access to the various holy places, and accommodation dedicated to pilgrims will be available throughout the city of Rome.
+Special transportation services will be put in place to facilitate access to the various holy sites, and accommodations dedicated to pilgrims will be offered throughout the city of Rome.

-The 2025 Jubilee in Rome is a unique spiritual opportunity for the faithful from around the world to renew their faith, obtain indulgences, and discover the religious richness of the Eternal City.
-Whether visiting the four major basilicas, following the pilgrimage of the seven churches, or honoring the Christian martyrs, each itinerary offers a profound and unforgettable experience of faith.
+The 2025 Jubilee in Rome is a unique spiritual opportunity for the faithful worldwide to renew their faith, obtain indulgences, and discover the religious richness of the Eternal City.
+Whether visiting the four major basilicas, following the pilgrimage of the seven churches, or honoring the Christian martyrs, each itinerary offers a profound and unforgettable faith experience.

 A question about the Jubilee?
-Browse our article on the most frequently asked questions about the 2025 Jubilee in Rome and find your answers.
+Browse our article on the most frequently asked questions about the 2025 Jubilee in Rome and find your answers there.
 Also discover our complete file on the 2025 Jubilee.

 A remark, a question?
 Leave a comment.